-(10) Views of responsible officials of the auditee.
+(11) Views of responsible officials of the auditee.

 (c) Reference numbers.
-Each audit finding in the schedule of findings and questioned costs must include a reference number in the format meeting the requirements of the data collection form submission required by § 200.512(b) to allow for easy referencing of the audit findings during follow-up.
+Each audit finding in the schedule of findings and questioned costs must include a reference number in the format meeting the requirements of the data collection form submission (see § 200.512(b)).

 § 200.517 Audit documentation.

 (a) Retention of audit documentation.
-The auditor must retain audit documentation and reports for a minimum of three years after the date of issuance of the auditor's report(s) to the auditee, unless the auditor is notified in writing by the cognizant agency for audit, oversight agency for audit, cognizant agency for indirect costs, or pass-through entity to extend the retention period.
-When the auditor is aware that the Federal agency, pass-through entity, or auditee is contesting an audit finding, the auditor must contact the parties contesting the audit finding for guidance prior to destruction of the audit documentation and reports.
+The auditor must retain audit documentation and reports for a minimum of three years after the date of issuance of the auditor’s report(s) to the auditee.
+The cognizant agency for audit, oversight agency for audit, cognizant agency for indirect costs, or pass-through entity may extend the retention period by providing written notification to the auditor.
+When the auditor is aware that the Federal agency, pass-through entity, or auditee is contesting an audit finding, the auditor must contact the parties contesting the audit finding for guidance prior to the destruction of the audit documentation and reports.

 (b) Access to audit documentation.
 Audit documentation must be made available upon request to the cognizant or oversight agency for audit or its designee, cognizant agency for indirect cost, a Federal agency, or GAO at the completion of the audit, as part of a quality review, to resolve audit findings, or to carry out oversight responsibilities consistent with the purposes of this part.
-Access to audit documentation includes the right of Federal agencies to obtain copies of audit documentation, as is reasonable and necessary.
+Access to audit documentation includes the right of Federal agencies to obtain copies of audit documentation as is reasonable and necessary.

 § 200.518 Major program determination.

 (a) General.
 The auditor must use a risk-based approach to determine which Federal programs are major programs.
-This risk-based approach must include consideration of: current and prior audit experience, oversight by Federal agencies and pass-through entities, and the inherent risk of the Federal program.
-The process in paragraphs (b) through (h) of this section must be followed.
+This risk-based approach must consider current and prior audit experience, oversight by Federal agencies and pass-through entities, and the inherent risk of the Federal program.
+The process described in paragraphs (b) through (h) of this section must be followed.

 (b) Step one.
-(1) The auditor must identify the larger Federal programs, which must be labeled Type A programs.
-Type A programs are defined as Federal programs with Federal awards expended during the audit period exceeding the levels outlined in the table in this paragraph (b)(1):
+(1) The auditor must identify and label the larger Federal programs as Type A programs.
+Type A programs are defined as Federal programs with Federal awards expended during the audit period exceeding the levels outlined in table 1:

+Table 1 to paragraph (b)(1)